ollieroe/ollieroe/README.md

 ### Hi there 👋

-I'm Ollie an aspiring Web Developer.
+I'm Ollie a Web Developer.
 I have an eclectic interest in most things but anything, tech, fitness, travel, adventure and environmental are my focus at the mintue.

 The languages I currrently use include Javascript, HTML and CSS and have almost completed the HyperionDev Web DEvelopement course.
 I am eger to learn more as I progress in my web development skills and looking forward to creating new projects or helpig build new features.